 What we eat reveals much about who we are.
-Food preferences begin early in life, and then change as we interact with parents, friends, and peers.
-Further experiences with different people, places, and situations often cause us to expand or change our preferences.
-Taste and other sensory factors such as texture are the most important things that influence our food choices; next are cost and convenience.2
+Food preferences begin early in life and then change as we interact with parents, friends, and peers.
+Further experiences with different тнімк people, places, and situations often cause us to expand or change About our preferences.
+Taste and other sensory factors such as texture are some of the most important things that influence our food choices; cost and convenience are important, too.

-Age is also a factor in food preferences.
+Age is another factor in food choices.
 Consider taste preferences and how they might be influenced even before birth.
-Science shows that, when compared to adults, children naturally prefer higher levels of sweet and salty tastes and reject bitter tastes.3 This might help explain why children are drawn to more unhealthy food choices within our current food environmentan environment composed of high-salt, high-refined-sugar foods.
-In support of this idea, studies have found that sensory experiences, beginning early in life, can shape preferences in both a positive and a negative way.4 For example, expecting mothers who consume diets rich in healthy foods can help develop their child's taste preferences in a positive way because flavors from foods that the mother eats are transmitted to amniotic fluid and to mother's milk, creating an environment in which breastfed infants are more accepting of these flavors.
-In contrast, infants fed formula learn to prefer its unique flavor profile and may have more difficulty initially accepting flavors not found in formula, such as those of fruit and vegetables.5 Having healthy food experiences early in life may go a long way toward promoting healthy eating throughout a person's life span.
+Science shows that, when compared to adults, children naturally prefer higher levels of sweet and salty tastes and reject bitter tastes.
+This might help explain why children are drawn to more unhealthy food choices.
+In support of this idea, studies have found that sensory experiences, beginning early in life, can shape preferences in both a positive and a negative way.
+For example, an expecting mother who consumes a diet rich in healthy foods can help develop her child's taste preferences in a positive way because flavors from foods that the mother eats are transmitted to amniotic fluid and to mother's milk, creating an environment in which breastfed infants are more accepting of these flavors.
+In contrast, infants fed formula learn to prefer its unique flavor profile and may have more difficulty initially accepting flavors not found in formula, such as those of fruit and vegetables.
+Having healthy food experiences early in life may go a long way toward promoting healthy eating throughout a person's life span.

-Although young children prefer sweet or familiar foods, babies and toddlers are generally willing to try new things (see FIGURE 1.1).
-Experimental evidence suggests children repeatedly exposed to a variety of foods, particularly when the caregiver focuses on the child's willingness to eat a food, are more likely to accept these foods; as a result, the child will add more variety to their diet and, therefore, eat more healthfully.6
+Although young children prefer sweet or familiar foods, babies and toddlers are generally willing to try new things.
+(See FIGURE 1.1.)
+Experimental evidence suggests that when children are repeatedly exposed to a variety of foods, they are more likely to accept those foods, thus adding more variety to their diet and eating more healthfully.
+This result is even stronger for children whose willingness to try new foods is encouraged by their caregivers.

 Preschoolers typically go through a period of food neophobia, a dislike for anything new or unfamiliar.
-Schoolage children tend to accept a wider array of foods, and teenagers are strongly influenced by the preferences and habits of their peers.
+School-age children tend to accept a wider array of foods, and teenagers are strongly influenced by the preferences and habits of their peers.
 If you track the kinds of foods you have eaten in the past year, you might be surprised to discover how few basic foods your diet includes.
-By the time we reach adulthood, we have formed a core group of foods we prefer.
-Of this group, only about 100 basic items account for 75 percent of our food intake.
+By the time we reach adulthood, neophobia A dislike for anything new or unfamiliar.